Women and superannuation

 There are some important steps you can take while you are working to make sure you’re getting the most out of your super:

-- Don’t treat super as something you only need to think about when you retire – by then it will be too late.
-The earlier you start taking control of your super, the better off you’ll be when it’s time to relax and really enjoy life.
+- Don’t treat super as something you only need to think about when you retire – by then it could be too late.
+The earlier you start taking control of your super, the more likely you'll be better placed at retirement.

 - If you have more than one super account (as is often the case if you’ve worked at different places), look at consolidating them into one low-fee, member-focused super fund such as an Industry SuperFund.
-That way you won’t be paying multiple management fees.
+That way you may not be paying multiple management fees.
+Think before you switch!

 - If you have a partner chat about how he or she can help boost your super by: